billerickson/display-posts-shortcode/README.md

 Example: [displa-posts ignore_sticky_posts="true"]

 **image_size**
 Specify an image size for displaying the featured image, if the post has one.
 The image_size can be set to thumbnail, medium, large (all controlled from Settings > Reading), or a [custom image size](http://codex.wordpress.org/Function_Reference/add_image_size).
+See [Image Alignment](https://github.com/billerickson/display-posts-shortcode/wiki#image-alignment)
 Default: empty
 Example: [display-posts image_size="thumbnail"]